Italian dressing

-In American cuisine, italian dressing is a vinaigrette-type salad dressing in that consists of water, vinegar or lemon juice, vegetable oil, chopped bell peppers, sugar or corn syrup, herbs and spices (including oregano, fennel, dill and salt) and sometimes onion and garlic.
+In American cuisine, Italian dressing is a vinaigrette-type salad dressing that consists of water, vinegar or lemon juice, vegetable oil, chopped bell peppers, sugar or corn syrup, herbs and spices (including oregano, fennel, dill and salt) and sometimes onion and garlic.
 The creamy Italian variant adds milk products and stabilizers.

-Italian and creamy Italian dressings are often bought bottled or prepared by mixing oil and vinegar with a packaged flavoring mix consisting of dehydrated vegetables and herbs.
+Both dressings are often bought bottled or prepared by mixing oil and vinegar with a packaged flavoring mix consisting of dehydrated vegetables and herbs.

-Despite its name, Italian dressing is not used in Italy, where salad is normally dressed with olive oil, vinegar or lemon juice, salt, and sometimes balsamic vinegar at the table, and not with a pre-mixed vinaigrette.

-In North American cuisine, Italian dressing is also used as a marinade for meat or vegetables, for stir-frys, and on sandwiches.
+Despite its name, Italian dressing is not used in Italy, where salad is normally dressed with olive oil, vinegar or lemon juice, salt, and sometimes balsamic vinegar at the table, and not with a premixed vinaigrette.
+In North American cuisine, Italian dressing is also used as a marinade for meat or vegetables, stir frys, and sandwiches.
 Pasta salads sometimes include Italian dressing.
 The caloric content of Italian dressing varies widely.

 History

 Ken's

 North American style Italian salad dressing is thought to date back to 1941 in Framingham, Massachusetts.
 Florence Hanna, the daughter of Italian immigrants and wife of restaurateur Ken Hanna, made large batches of her family's salad dressing for the house salads at the restaurant.
 The restaurant, originally called The '41 Cafe, later changed locations and became known as Ken's Steak House.
 The salad dressing became so popular that it was made in large vats in the basement of Ken's to keep up with demand.
 Customers started requesting the Italian dressing to go.
 The Crowley family, who owned a nearby manufacturing business, approached the Hanna family about bottling the popular salad dressing.
 This resulted in the creation of Ken's Salad Dressing, which now comes in ten different variations of Italian, as well as many other flavors.